Our student-centered Middle School program is designed to meet the needs of growing adolescents.

 Integrated Math 2H

 Integrated Math 2H continues the Integrated Math sequence by building on the foundational concepts acquired in Math 1.
-Students will encounter thought-provoking problems in a variety of contexts that require strong connections between algebra and geometry.
+Stu- dents will encounter thought-provoking problems in a variety of contexts that require strong connections between algebra and geometry.
 Principle topics covered through problem solving and exploration include right triangle trigonometry, quadratic functions, methods of proof, polygons, transformations, and rational expressions.
 Each topic requires an added level of sophistication and abstraction as students obtain a higher level of mathematical fluency.

 Middle School Band

-MBS String Ensemble
+MBS Strings Ensemble

 Piano Basics